shakfu/start-vm/README.md

 To generate a `setup/<platform-recipt>.sh` file from a `recipes/<recipe>.yml` file:

 ```
-$ start_vm.py --bashfile recipes/<recipe>.yml
+$ start_vm.py --bashfile --conditional recipes/<recipe>.yml
 ```

 The generated bash recipe files are created in the `setup` folder

 **IMPORTANT NOTE**: As of the current implementation *everything* in `default` is copied into `$HOME`.

-What is copied out config is a function of which recipe is used such that *everything* in `config/<recipe>` is copied into `$HOME/.config`.
+What is copied out of config is a function of which recipe is used such that *everything* in `config/<recipe>` is copied into `$HOME/.config`.

 A minimal ubuntu 16.04 LTS `base.yml` is implemented.
-Forks and and pull requests for other variations are of course wellcome.
+Forks and pull requests for other variations are of course wellcome.

-Future plans include the generation of Dockerfiles from recipe.yml files.
+Future plans include the generation of Dockerfiles from `<recipe>.yml` files.

 ## Command-line Usage